 .
 This server receives requests from users and forwards those requests to other servers.

-A subdirectory, located inside the home directory, that contains files that are publicly accessible via HTTP.
+The subdirectory, located inside a user’s home directory, that holds the files that make up a website.
 The

 directory is a link to